-We’ve gone so far with the description, but in case you prefer video to reading, than here you can watch a video by F28 Music Media Live on YouTube:
+We’ve gone so far with the description, but in case you prefer video to read, then here you can watch a video by Chris Son YouTube:

-Even though the 18 mm zoom stated is very optimistic as I found auto-zoom into 18 mm to be a little balky, but it works.
+Even though the 18 mm zoom stated is very optimistic, as I found auto-zoom into 18 mm to be a little stubborn, but it works.

-Lastly, there is some incompatibility with the Nikon SC-17 hot shoe extension cord but there is absolutely no problem when this flash is mounted directly on the camera hot shoe.
+Lastly, there is some incompatibility with the Nikon SC-17 hot shoe extension cord, but there is no problem when this flash is mounted directly on the hot camera shoe.

-Coming onto user-friendliness, this flash is very easy to operate.
+Coming onto user-friendliness, this flash is effortless to operate.
 The menus are convenient and have all the necessary features to use it.

-The system is natural, convenient, intuitive, readable and easy to use Except for the LCD distance scale which is given in meters without any option for selecting feet everything is easy to understand.
+The system is natural, comfortable, intuitive, readable, and easy to use.
+Except for the LCD distance scale, which is given in meters without any option for selecting feet, everything is easy to understand.

-Nonetheless, this flash is both budget-friendly and user-friendly, unlike the high-end models which are both expensive and complex!
+Nonetheless, this flash is both budget-friendly and user-friendly, unlike the high-end models, both expensive and sophisticated!

-Not only does it perform well and it is easy to operate, but it looks good too.
-The build and design are on point while the dimensions of 60*190*78 mm make it compact and easy to carry.
-The build quality is also rough and tough as it is made from sturdy material which lasts.
+Not only does it perform well, and it is easy to operate, but it looks good too.
+The build and design are on point, while the dimensions of 60*190*78 mm make it compact and easy to carry.
+The build quality is also rough and tough as it is made from sturdy material that lasts.

 It can survive harsh usage and can be your travel companion wherever you go.
 Thus, this flash will last a long time and brighten many of your shoots no matter where you are.
 It also comes with a protective bag so that you can easily carry it anywhere without damaging it.

-It also has other complementary features such as charging socket outlet which allows for the external power pack, PC synchronous port for Manual flash, and also automatic temperature detection which leads to overheating protection.
+It also has other complementary features such as a charging socket outlet, which allows for the external power pack, PC synchronous port for Manual flash, and even automatic temperature detection, which leads to overheating protection.

-These features allow this flash to be used both comprehensively and for a longer period.
-The Power supply is also top-notch as it is equipped with 4XAA size batteries which last long.
-Then there is a power-saving mode too which helps preserve the battery life to lengthen service.
+The Power supply is also top-notch as it is equipped with 4XAA size batteries, which last long.
+Then there is a power-saving mode, too, which helps preserve the battery life to lengthen service.

-However, the ready indicator is missing thus the camera viewfinder doesn’t beep to signal ready.
-The warning of TTL underexposure at full power tell users in advance that compensation is not going to work power demands have to be reduced is also missing from this flash.
+However, the ready indicator is missing; thus, the camera viewfinder doesn’t beep to signal ready.
+The warning of TTL underexposure at full power tells users in advance that compensation is not going to work power demands have to be reduced is also missing from this flash.

-Except for these two features there is no lacking in this flash.
-These two are minor drawbacks which are common in third party flashes.
+Except for these two features, there is no lacking in this flash.
+These two are minor drawbacks that are common in third-party flashes.

-It is ideal for all sorts of photographers as it gives them a real edge by giving tons of functions without costing a lot.
+It is ideal for all sorts of photographers as it gives them a real edge by providing tons of functions without costing a lot.